lumeland/theme-ebook/src/index.md

 thrilling to be up in the air, but I can only go where the wind takes me.

-In this dream, the witch's dream, I am lifted from my perch atop Mount Tamalpais and lofted down toward the bulk of the bay---but it is not my bay.
+In this dream, the witch's dream, I am lifted from my perch atop Mount Tamalpais and lofted down toward the bulk of the baybut it is not my bay.
 Nothing's been dammed, nothing paved.
 There are no skyscrapers shadowing Treasure Island.
-All the cities of the bay---West Alameda, Moletown, the Island of the Cats (neither an island, nor home to cats)---are absent.
+All the cities of the bayWest Alameda, Moletown, the Island of the Cats (neither an island, nor home to cats)are absent.
 Peralta City, where I grew up, is open water.

 And then I am tumbling down into San Francisco, which is not the heirloom bauble that I know, but a half-gleaming metropolis with a skinny pyramid and a fat